Vasil1001/Sorting-Algorithms-Visualizer-js/README.md

 # Sorting-Algorithms-Visualizer-js <a name="readme-top"></a>
-A Sorting Algorithms Visualizer coded in JavaScript for practice
+A Sorting Algorithms Visualizer coded in JavaScript for practice.

+Check out the website at: https://algo-visualizer-js.netlify.app Deployed on Netlify

-A pesronal practice project to learn more about JavaScript and sorting algorithms.
+A pesronal project created to learn more about JavaScript and sorting algorithms.
 Link to all algorithms used in app: https://www.geeksforgeeks.org/sorting-algorithms/?ref=lbp

-Link to check out the website: https://algo-visualizer-js.netlify.app Deployed on Netlify

 [![js][js.com]][js-url]